quentinjamet/chaocean/MITgcm/README.md

 ```
 At this stage, the configuration should have compiled, and a ```mitgcmuv``` executable should be present in the ```./chaocean/MITgcm/build/``` directory.
 If this is not the case, I am affraied something went wrong ...

 - Retrieve initial conditions, grid and forcing files for memb00 and the year 1963 as an eample.
 These data set is potentially heavy and should be placed on a dedicated disk space.
-The bash script ```mk_input```  is an example ofi how to retrieve those data for the year 1963 and memb00.
+The bash script ```mk_input```  is an example of how to proceed.